liu00david/OLD_valorant_xp/README.md

 - P: I get an error message in the terminal.
   - S: Check all the files exist from the instructions.
 You should not be getting any error if all the files exist.
 - P: The deathmatch is not queueing.
-  - S: Make sure your windows are all closed, except the terminal and the Valorant window.
+  - S: Make sure all your windows are closed, except for the terminal and the Valorant windows.
 Sometimes, the code (image searching algorithm) can bug out.
-- P: I want to play this game of deathmatch instead.
+- P: I want to play this game of deathmatch instead of the bot.
   - S: Just hold the 'ESC' key.

 ***